d-smith/go-examples/README.md

 * dynamo - AWS DynamodDB golang sample
 * errors - customer error sample
 * flags - basic use of the flags package
+* fn-method-rev - example showing how to use a function type as a method signature.